AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Methodology

-To find Georgia’s top auto insurance providers, we assessed insurers across four crucial categories: pricing, claims handling, customer experience, and coverage options.
-Here’s how we evaluated each category:
+To find Georgia’s top auto insurance providers, we assessed insurers across the following categories:

-• Pricing (40%): We reviewed average annual premiums for full and minimum coverage for a good driver in Georgia, average credit, and 12,000 annual miles.
-We also analyzed rates for high-risk profiles, such as drivers with accidents, speeding tickets, or poor credit.
-Finally, we considered available discounts, including bundling, good student, and telematics options.
+• Pricing (40%): We reviewed average annual premiums for full and minimum coverage for a good driver in Georgia.
+We also analyzed rates for high-risk profiles, such as drivers with accidents and DUIs, and considered available discounts.
 Minimum coverage averages included only the state-required coverages and limits.
 Full coverage averages were based on the following coverages and limits:

 • Claims Handling (25%): We checked the efficiency and fairness of claims processing by consulting third-party evaluations from sources like J.D.
 Power, AM Best, and Moody’s.
 We also referred to customer feedback on their claims experiences.